 CBP audit activity has increased significantly.
 When CBP initiates a Focused Assessment or issues a CF-28, the broker who has maintained clean entry records, documented classification reasoning, and ensured reasonable care compliance throughout the relationship is the broker who saves you from six-figure penalty assessments.
 This audit-readiness is invisible until you need it — and then it is the most valuable thing your broker provides.

-How to Compare Customs Broker Pricing
+How Should I Compare Customs Broker Pricing?

 When evaluating customs broker quotes, use these steps to ensure you are comparing actual costs, not advertised rates.